my-mostafa/my-mostafa/README.md

 ## 👨‍💻 About Me

-- ⚛️ Focused on Front-End Development and React
+- ⚛️ Front-End Developer focused on React and modern web development
-- 💻 Interested in building modern and responsive web applications
+- 💻 Focused on building responsive and user-friendly web applications
-- 🎨 Interested in clean UI and user experience
+- 🎨 Interested in building clean and user-friendly interfaces
-- 🌱 Currently learning Next.js and modern Front-End development
+- 🌱 Currently learning Next.js and expanding my Front-End development skills
-- 🧠 Academic background in Artificial Intelligence and Computer Vision
+- 🧠 Master's degree in Artificial Intelligence and Robotics, with a specialization in Computer Vision

 ## 🛠️ Languages and Tools